 Aeolian Islands Sicily, Italy Travel Guide

 Morning: Arrive at Lipari (the main hub) via hydrofoil from Milazzo.
-Drop your bags at a hotel near the port.
+Drop your bags at a hotel by the harbor.
 Explore Lipari Town on foot.
 Visit the Lipari Castle and the Museo Archeologico Regionale Eoliano.
-Enjoy lunch at a local trattoria close to the port.
+Enjoy a noon meal at a local trattoria close to the port.

 Afternoon: Take a short local bus ride to Canneto beach for a quick swim and relaxation.